pushhub/fucktrump/README.md

 - For 'Check rate' select 5 Min
 - Under the 'HTTP communications options' pocket, click the [x] on the 204 status to remove it from the list of statuses that will generate an alert
 - Scroll down and click 'Save Now'
-- Run `heroku logs --tail` and check the dashboard https://dashboard.heroku.com/ to make sure the pinger is working.
+- Run `heroku logs --tail` to make sure the pinger is working.